 Los Angeles Rams History

-The Los Angeles Rams are in their eighty-seventh season, playing their home games at SoFi Stadium, in Inglewood, California since 2020.
+The Los Angeles Rams are in their eighty-ninth season, playing their home games at SoFi Stadium, in Inglewood, California since 2020.
 The Rams are led by head coach Sean McVay since 2017.

 The Rams have won four championships in their history, most recently in 2021.